ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 		   P(B|A) = Likelihood <br>
 		   P(A) = Prior probability <br>
 		   P(B) = Marginal Probability

-- **Covariance Vs Correlation**
+---

+### 6. Covariance Vs Correlation
   - **Covariance** - indicates the direction of the linear relationship between variable
   - **Correlation** - measures both the strength and direction of the linear relationship between two variables
   - correlation values are standardized whereas, covariance values are not
   - Covariance is affected by the change in scale, i.e. if all the value of one variable is multiplied by a constant and all the value of another variable are multiplied, by a similar or different constant, then the covariance is changed.
 As against this, correlation is not influenced by the change in scale.
   - Correlation is dimensionless, i.e. it is a unit-free measure of the relationship between variables.
 Unlike covariance, where the value is obtained by the product of the units of the two variables.
+---

-- Difference between Z-test, T-test and F-test
+### 7. Difference between Z-test, T-test and F-test
   - [Statistical Tests — When to use Which ?](https://towardsdatascience.com/statistical-tests-when-to-use-which-704557554740)
+---

-- Why do we take sum of square in Linear Regression?
+### 8. Why do we take sum of square in Linear Regression?
 - Difference betweence correlation and VIF
 - If two variables are correlated, How to decide which one to remove?